-It’s not all cafes and jimjams
+Being a freelancer is not all coffee shops and jimjams

-As a Freelancer yes, you can take the day off from work and go to the cinema as I sometimes do, or work in your jammies all day – but you do actually need to have some work to skive off from in the first place!
+As a freelancer yes, you can take the day off from work and go to the cinema as I sometimes do, or work in your jammies all day – but you do actually need to have some work to skive off from in the first place.

-You’ll also find that any ‘spare’ time is spent marketing, networking, refining your website, updating your Social Media, doing your expenses, learning new things and a gazillion other things that need doing when you work for yourself.
+You’ll also find that any ‘spare’ time is spent marketing, networking, refining your website, updating your social media, doing your expenses, learning new things and a gazillion other things that need doing when you work for yourself.

 You’ll fall in and out of love with freelancing, there’ll be times when you’ll wonder if you’ll ever be able to take a holiday, some days you’ll be terrified you’ve made a dreadful mistake and I can guarantee that you’ll have some utter nightmare clients.